Frontier League Named as Partner League of Major League Baseball

 "The Frontier League is thrilled to become an official Partner League with Major League Baseball, signifying perhaps the greatest watershed moment and milestone in our League history to date," said Bill Lee, Commissioner of the Frontier League.
 "Needless to say, this new association enables us to extend the fan experience and expand the great game of baseball in all of our markets in the United States and Canada."

-"What an exciting time to be a part of the Frontier League," Miners COO and Manager Mike Pinto said.
-"As a partner league, it allows us the opportunity to work jointly with MLB on marketing and promotional activities to extend the fan experience.
-Bringing MLB statistical and analytical systems into our league will also make it easier for Frontier League players to be scouted by MLB teams.
-I am excited to see the new possibilities ahead as the league works towards a multi-year agreement with MLB."
+"The Evansville Otters are thrilled to now have a partnership arrangement with Major League Baseball," Otters President John Stanley said.
+"The relationship with MLB is a first for the Frontier League and the Otters.
+Initially, there will be several opportunities to partner on community-related baseball promotions that will benefit the Otters and the community.
+It is pleasing to know that MLB chose only three Independent Leagues to be in the partnership group.
+There is excitement surrounding this partnership throughout the baseball world and we are anxious to get started with MLB."

+"The announcement of a new partnership, coming on the heels of our merger with the Can-Am League, reaffirms our commitment to the Tri-State community," Otters owner Bill Bussing said.

-The Frontier League, as a designated MLB Partner League, enables us to collaborate with MLB to jointly discuss marketing and promotional initiatives to grow, expand, and enhance the game of baseball.
+The Frontier League, as a designated MLB Partner League, will collaborate with MLB to jointly discuss marketing and promotional initiatives to grow, expand, and enhance the game of baseball.

-The Southern Illinois Miners are the Frontier League's most-successful franchise since debuting in 2007, winning the 2012 Frontier League Championship as well as division titles in 2010, 2014, 2015 and 2016.
-They have been awarded the Frontier League Organization of the Year award three times since their inception, and also set a new Frontier League attendance record in their inaugural season.
-In addition, they have sent 59 players to Major League Baseball organizations in their 13 years of operation.
-For ticket information, contact the box office at (618) 998-8499.
-For additional information, visit our website at www.southernillinoisminers.com.
+The Evansville Otters are the 2006 and 2016 Frontier League champions.
+The Otters play all home games at historic Bosse Field, located at 23 Don Mattingly Way in Evansville, Ind.
+Stay up-to-date with the Evansville Otters by visiting evansvilleotters.com, or follow the Otters on Facebook, Twitter and Instagram.

 • Discuss this story on the Frontier League message board...